×

 Your company’s contact details – your Unique Taxpayer Reference (UTR) which must match the one shown in your Company Tax Return, your employer PAYE reference number, your VAT registration number, and your business type – such as your current SIC (Standard Industrial Classification).

-A contact for the business – this can be the main senior internal R&D contact in the company who is responsible for the R&D claim (such as a company director), or an agent involved in the R&D claim.
+A contact for the business – this can be the main senior internal R&D contact in the company who is responsible for the R&D claim (such as a company director).

 The accounting period start and end date for which you’re claiming the tax relief.
 This must match the one shown in your Company Tax Return.

-Qualifying expenditure details – You also have to include details of the qualifying expenditure for your claim and demonstrate you meet the conditions for either or both of:
+Qualifying expenditure details – For each project detailed in the form, you need to declare the amount of qualifying expenditure allocated to that project.
+You also have to demonstrate you meet the conditions for either or both of:

 You can find an overview of the qualifying expenditure (including an explanation of qualifying direct and indirect activities) for the form on the Gov.uk website or do contact one of our team for more information.